allisaurus/amazon-ecs-firelens-examples/README.md

 TODO

+### Sample Logger

+The [sample logger](logger) is a simple Node.js web app that takes in free form text via a text box and logs it to `stdout` for testing.
+This can be useful for testing that logs with different prefixes or content are routed to the correct place.

 ### Setup for the examples

 Before you use FireLens, familiarize yourself with [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted_EC2.html) and with the [FireLens documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html).